-- 1. In the bottom data grid, select a field and click New Custom Field -> Concatenated Field to get started. - 2.
-In the pop-up window, enter the Target Field Name. - 3.
+- 1. In the bottom data grid, select a field and click -> Concatenated Field to get started. - 2.
+In the pop-up window, enter the Name of the target field. - 3.
 Double-click a field on the Source Fields pane to add it to the body. - 4.
 Edit the body and enable the Set null if all field values are null or empty option if necessary. - 5.
 Click OK.